OSGeo/gdal/doc/source/programs/gdal_vector_select.rst

 .. option:: --fields <FIELDS>

-    Comma-separated list of fields from input layer to copy to the new layer.
+    Comma-separated list of fields from input layer to copy to the new layer (or to exclude if :option:`--exclude` is specified)

     Field names with spaces, commas or double-quote should be surrounded with a starting and ending double-quote character, and